 - Or too much human food might also be to blame.

-Once in a while the dog will suffer from this regardless of what you do, and poor genetic make-up is the only thing we have to blame.
+Sometimes, a dog might suffer from this if it has eaten bone shards that tear on the way out.
+Also, once in a while, the dog will suffer from this regardless of what you do, and poor genetic makeup is the only thing we have to blame.

-To remember, that while inflammatory bowel disease is treatable, it isn’t something that will be “cured”.
-Which means that this will be a condition that both you and your dog need to manage for the remainder of his or her life.
+You will also probably want to treat your pet with any drugs that have anti-inflammatory effects.
+Hydrolyzed protein and anti-inflammatory drugs may also be prescribed periodically.
+Because it’s important to remember that while inflammatory bowel disease is treatable, it isn’t something that will be “cured.”
+This means that this will be a condition that both you and your dog need to manage for the remainder of their life.

 Which brings us to…